 Nobody promotes a manager or leader expecting him or her to fail.
 They don’t hope that the manager will be ineffective, demotivate their team, or put the company at risk.
 And yet we see managers like this every day.

 What happens between the points of a high-potential being promoted to a new manager and the failure to adjust and adapt to their new position of leadership?

 We call it the “Management Death Zone.”
-When a new, young, or inexperienced leader is promoted to a managerial position, the first few months of their transition are where they are the highest risk of becoming ineffective, floundering, unsuccessful leaders.
+When a new, young, or inexperienced leader is promoted to a managerial position, the first few months of their transition are where they are at the highest risk of becoming ineffective, floundering, unsuccessful leaders.